-What basic things did I learn from shooting my first wedding ever and what kind of things should rookie wedding photographers take into consideration?!
+What basic things did I learn from shooting my first wedding ever and what kind of things should a rookie wedding photographer take into consideration?!
 Before we get to that, the story is, that my friends ask me four months ago if I would be the photographer as well as a guest at their wedding.

 Besides being very honored I was also very anxious.
 The reason is, that photography is really my new hobby.
 I am an enthusiastic amateur.
 Photography is something I picked up after I injured my knee and had surgery and couldn’t run around the woods, mountains etc. So the reason I use my camera is partly because I am, despite my knee injury, able to photograph and it is a creative field related to my professional background.
 I walk around and shooting odd things and in general terms I am very surprised and sensitive to how people view what I do.
 Not because I am looking for praise, but because it in some strange way or another is very personal expression for me.
 If I should give a few pointers to what/how I approach photography it would be kind of in the realm of what people would call street photography/photo journalism.

 Also this is my first blog post on my new website; Welcome thanks for visiting and spending time.